PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-06 08:07:20
+Last updated: 2024-04-06 08:07:53
-Random Quote: When you spend years thinking about something obsessively, that something is your whole world, your perfect world. - Tokyo
+Random Quote: The "no more surprises"-thing is the best part of being married. - Lily Aldrin